• Skip to primary navigation

 A plate filled with Spicy Korean-inspired Venison served on top of rice.
 It is garnished with snap peas, sesame seeds, and red pepper flakes.

-• Brown the venison.
+1. Brown the venison.
 In the sesame oil.
 Venison is incredibly lean so the oil will help it crisp up.
-If you’re using beef, only 1 tsp. of sesame oil is necessary.

-• Add the glaze to the venison.
+3. Add the glaze to the venison.
 And cook it down until thick and syrupy.
-This will take about ten minutes.
+This will take about eight to ten minutes.

 A skillet with browned ground venison.